maehem/javamancer/README.md

 an engine to play the game with the cached assets.

 # Is this an emulator for the game?
-No.  Any engine that appears here (it's not working yet) is a new rewrite, in JavaFX.
-I'm hoping that won't be too much of a can-of-worms as I now have access to the pic assets and text assets as well as plenty of walk through resources.
-Small matter of code.
-Famous last words.
+Kind of...
+This game uses the original content but the engine is 100% brand new!
+Written in Java/JavaFX, the game mode accesses the cached game content and attempts to present an experience that is 99% like the DOS version from 1989.
+No attempt was made to understand how the original DOS excecuatble operated.

+# But why?
+Of all the games I've played on the PC, this was one I really enjoyed.
+Since I don't really program professionaly anymore, I do like to keep my programming skills "fresh".
+I do that by setting challenges to myself based on personal interests.
+So for this excerise, I chose to deep-dive into the internals of Neuromancer PC and see where it lead me.
+Once I had the game assets decoded, I felt a strong pull to see how fow I could get using those assets in my own "game engine".
+Step by step I recreated the experience of the original DOS game.
+In the process, this required me to research and code many aspects of Java/JavaFX I had not yet learned about (or had forgotten).
+So after about two months of writing this "emulator", I present a somewhat working version of the game.
+It has many rough edges and the end-game portion is missing, but it is largely playable.

+# Can I be a tester?
+Yes!
+You can try Javamancer out and submit issues.
+But, if you have not played the original, please do that first.
+The bugs and issues (and peering at the source code) of this remake would probably spoil the entertainment aspect of the game.
+So for first timers, please find something like "DOS Box" and images of the game's .DAT files and experience as much of the game as you can there.
+Use any of the "game walkthrough" sites out there to navigate the game when you get stuck.
+Once you've had your fill, come back here and do it again on this Java version.
+Using the GIT Hub "Issues" feature, please note any issues you have with playing the game.
+Over time, I'll target these issues and make the game feel as close to the original as I can.

+# Can I contribute code?
+If you have Java/JavaFX skills, please feel free to fork and contribute fixes to the code.
+I'll try to integrate fixes as they come in.

+# Will there be a downloadable version of the game?
+Yes. in the future.
+I'm looking at various ways to distrubute the game.
+Right now I'm considering the most "hacker" way of doing this by only making it only available on command-line tools like "Brew" and "apt-get".

 # Where did you get the idea for this?
 Around 2020 (perhaps during covid lock-down) I had an idea to extract the data from the original files and maybe do something with them.
 I really liked playing the game in a DOS emulator, but wished there was a way to play it directly on something more modern and maybe even be able to add things to or change things (like imagery) in the game.
 I initially probed around the DAT files with a hex editor but my knowledge of old game encoding and compression were lacking.
 I really couldn't make sense of it so I gave up.
 A few months later, I had the idea of coding something similar from scratch.
 I wanted to make a Neuromancer-like game with my own characters but set in a very similar world (hacking, BBS, Matrix ICE busting, etc.).
 So I started some JavaFX object oriented code experiments  with a "room" where a character could walk around, talk to a NPC, had a simple inventory.
 I worked out these constraints over a few months and ended up with a game app that was rough but pleasing.
 I started to add rooms to the experiment and soon had a multi room area that the player could walk room to room and affect the environment.
-I now had my own simp[le game engine.
+I now had my own simple game engine.
 I also started making notes for my own character and setting.
 Like in Neuromancer PC, my character starts with nothing and the NPCs drop hints about what to do next.
 My setting is also in a cyberpunk future but set in the American South West (go with what